culibraries/folio/pulumi/README.md

 This is a typescript [pulumi](https://www.pulumi.com/docs) project.
 Pulumi is both a command line interface and a set of APIs for building cloud resources with code.
 This project was created using the `pulumi new AWS-typescript` command.
 This project is mostly about using pulumi to build things in kubernetes backed by AWS.

-# Getting started
+# Setting up your environment
 You need both pulumi and the AWS cli installed locally to develop this.
 If you're on a mac do:
 ```
 brew install pulumi
 brew install awscli
 ```

-# Configuring the AWS cli
+## Configuring the AWS cli
 Set some environment variables so that the AWS cli can authenticate you.
 ```
 export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID> && export AWS_SECRET_ACCESS_KEY=<YOUR_SECRET_ACCESS_KEY>
 ```

+## Other Requirements
+* node 17.0.1
+* npm 8.1.0 (should be installed with 17.0.1)
+* pulumi - latest
+* awscli - latest

+Both pulumi and the aws cli will prompt you when a new version is available and give you instructions for how to upgrade.
+Please do this.

+## Installing requirements
+To install a different version of node use the node version manager (nvm).
+Follow [these install instructions](https://github.com/nvm-sh/nvm#installing-and-updating) rather than using brew if you are on a mac.
+Make sure to restart your terminal then do `nvm --help` to see some help.
+To install a specific version on node do `nvm install <your version>` then do `nvm use <yourversion>`.

-# Running the code
+## Install the code

-Clone this repo then run `npm install`.
+Clone this repo then run `npm install` in the `pulumi/folio` directory.
 Let's stick to npm for this project and not use yarn.

-# Stacks
+## Stacks
 Stacks are a set of resources to run a cloud application.
 For example there is a stack called `dev`.
 Other stacks might include `staging` and `production`.

 ## Stack state